our grazing project

 Thank you for understanding!

-A small flock of sheep, chickens, and alpacas are housed in Tivoli Lake Preserve when the vegetation is lush from Summer until Fall.
+A small flock of sheep, chickens, and alpacas is housed at Tivoli Lake Preserve during the lush vegetation of Summer and early Fall.

-Our sheep are used for managing vegetation in Tivoli Lake Preserve.
-Our sheep are a mix of wool and meat breeds, although we do not use our sheep for meat (though we respect the farmers who do this important work).
+Our sheep are used to manage vegetation at Tivoli Lake Preserve.
+Our sheep are a mix of wool and meat breeds, though we do not use them for meat (we respect the farmers who do this important work).

-The flock essentially lives long lives grazing the land and providing education opportunities.
-However, transitions happen as this is part of the cycle.
-We do our best to honor their lives, celebrating and grieving losses when they occur.
-It is our mission to give them happy, healthy lives and they are essentially in a blissful retirement.
+The flock essentially lives long lives, grazing the land and providing education opportunities.
+However, transitions occur as part of the cycle.
+We do our best to honor their lives, celebrating their lives and grieving their losses when they occur.
+It is our mission to give them happy, healthy lives, and they are essentially in a blissful retirement.

-During the day they are fenced into small paddocks using portable electric fencing and a solar fence charger.
-On grazing mornings, our shepherd moves the animals in the with the help of a border collie and a small group of volunteers help with shepherding them to the barnyard in the evening.
+During the day, they are fenced into small paddocks using portable electric fencing and a solar fence charger.
+On grazing mornings, our shepherd moves the animals in with the help of a border collie, and a small group of volunteers helps with shepherding them to the barnyard in the evening.

-Our chickens help control parasite populations in the barnyard, which prevents the likelihood of lethal gastrointestinal diseases in the flock.
+Our chickens help control parasite populations in the barnyard, reducing the risk of lethal gastrointestinal diseases in the flock.

-Our alpaca help ward off predators, which prevents the chickens and sheep from being harmed by other animals.
+Our alpacas help ward off predators, preventing the chickens and sheep from being harmed by other animals.

 Our flock is supported by veterinarians and adheres to guidelines provided by the New York State Sheep and Goat Health Assurance Program.